polarityio/mxtoolbox/README.md

 The API associated with your MxToolBox account.

+### Data Sources

+Select the data sources you would like to use for the MxToolBox integration.
+If no data sources are selected, all data sources will be used.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).